open-component-model/ocm/docs/README.md

 signature is created.

-This way the Open Component model can be used as foundation or some kind of Lingua Franca for any number of tools dealing with software and software artefacts:
+This way the Open Component model can be used as foundation or some kind of Lingua Franca for any number of _tools_ dealing with software and software artefacts:
 - By using the location-agnostic component, component version and artefact identities to denote the entities they are dealing with
 - By using the location specific access methods described by a local version of the component description to
-  - get access to the content of an artefact in defined formats
+  - get access to the content of an artefact in defined formats.
-  - get the local location of the artefact
+  - get the local location of the artefact.
   - verify the authenticity of the artefacts found in the local environment.

 Because the identities and the content (but not the location of the content)